 Wandzia Rose, CIC

-For over 25 years, Wandzia Rose has assisted individuals as well as government, education, and nonprofit agencies in enhancing their performance in delivering high-quality services.
+For over 25 years, Wandzia Rose has assisted individuals as well as government, education, and non-profit agencies in enhancing their performance in delivering high-quality services.
 Prior to going into private practice, Wandzia held key positions in medium and large public sector and educational institutions in which she served as division manager, department head, assistant city manager, and interim city manager.
-Wandzia led, managed and transformed complex organizations and implemented, among others, staff and organization-wide development training programs resulting in widespread organizational transformation and community benefit.
+Wandzia led, managed, and transformed complex organizations and implemented, among others, staff and organization-wide development training programs resulting in widespread organizational transformation and community benefit.
 She is a founding member of the Leadership San Leandro program and from 1991-2014, served a tenured trainer for the Continuing Education for Public Officials (CEPO), a leadership development program and its associated Train-the-Trainer program.
 During her career, she served as a member on a number of League of California Cities Policy Committees as well as on the Government Technology Conference (GTC) Advisory Board.

 Stephanie Smith, MMC